 - hide them from your spouse

 You can get a temporary restraining order installed without providing notice first to your spouse.
-You filed a request for a temporary restraining order with your Petition for Divorce and you outline all the things that you would like to have temporarily restrained.
+You filed a request for a temporary restraining order with your Petition for Divorce, and you outline all the things you would like to have temporarily restrained.

-The judge can review all the items you’ve listed and strike through those that he or she does not believe should be included.
+The judge can review all the items you've listed and strikethrough those that they do not believe should be included.

-The catch to a temporary restraining order is that it is, wait for it, temporary.
-Since your spouse has not had an opportunity to argue anything regarding this TRO the order will only last for about two weeks.
-You must then go to court and have a full-fledged hearing on the matter in order to get the TRO to turn into legitimate temporary orders.
+The catch to a temporary restraining order is that it is, wait for it, quick.
+Since your spouse has not had an opportunity to argue anything regarding this TRO, the order will only last for about two weeks.
+You must then go to court and have a full-fledged hearing on the matter to get the TRO to turn into legitimate temporary orders.

-While we’re on the subject of the different stages of divorce it would make sense to ask how long it actually takes to get divorced.
-Right then I imagined you asking me that through your computer.
-I’ll answer you with the lawyer’s favorite response: “It depends.”
+While we're in the different stages of divorce, it would make sense to ask how long it takes to get divorced.
+Right then, I imagined you asking me that through your computer.
+I'll answer you with the lawyer's favorite response: "It depends."
 At a minimum, your divorce will last sixty-one days.
-This is because from the day your divorce is filed until the day you go to court with an order signed by you and your spouse sixty days must have first elapsed.
+This is because from the day your divorce is filed until the day you go to court with an order signed by you and your spouse, sixty days must have first elapsed.

-Otherwise, there is a fairly wide range of lengths for divorce cases to take on.
-If you and your spouse are in agreement on all or most of the issues of your divorce then you may be able to be divorced in close to sixty days.
-All it takes is an agreement on every issue of your case, the drafting of a final order and then you and your spouse signing that final order.
+Otherwise, there is a relatively wide range of lengths for divorce cases to take on.
+If you and your spouse agree on all or most of your divorce issues, then you may be able to be divorced in close to sixty days.
+All it takes is an agreement on every point of your case, the drafting of a final order, and then you and your spouse signing that last order.

-On the other hand, if you and your spouse are not in agreement on any issues then you may have to at the very least attend mediation to see if a mediator can help you and your spouse settle the outstanding issues.
-If mediation is not successful then you and your spouse will head to court in order to have a full-fledged hearing with the judge if you are in temporary orders phase or a trial if you have moved on to the end of your case.
+On the other hand, if you and your spouse are not in agreement on any issues, then you may have to at the very least attend mediation to see if a mediator can help you and your spouse settle the outstanding issues.
+If mediation is not successful, you and your spouse will head to court to have a full-fledged hearing with the judge if you are in the temporary orders phase or a trial if you have moved on to the end of your case.

-In between temporary orders and trial, you and your spouse will likely exchange multiple settlement offers, financial statements, and other documents that are crucial to being able to understand both sides of a case.
-This can take somewhere between six months and longer if a trial is necessary.
+In between temporary orders and trial, you and your spouse will likely exchange multiple settlement offers, financial statements, and other documents that are crucial to understanding both sides of a case.
+This can take between six months and longer if a trial is necessary.

 Getting to trial- how is a date selected?

-Most courts have what are called docket control orders which lay out the dates for many of the case settings for your divorce.
+Most courts have docket control orders that lay out the dates for many of the case settings for your divorce.

-Temporary orders hearing date, the date that discovery must be submitted by, the date mediation must be completed and dates for a pre-trial hearing and a trial date are often included in the docket control order.
-This allows both sides to know exactly what dates they have to be aware of and spurs people to negotiate.
+Temporary orders hearing date, the date that discovery must be submitted by, the date mediation must be completed, and dates for a pre-trial hearing and a trial date are often included in the docket control order.
+This lets both sides know exactly what dates they have to be aware of and spurs people to negotiate.
 As a friend of mine often says: deadlines spur action.

-The question everyone wants to know: when is your divorce actually official
+The question everyone wants to know: when is your divorce official

-Ultimately you are not filing for divorce in order to take a final stand against your spouse or to cause him or her to pull their hair out due to frustration.
-You’re filing for a divorce in order to move on from your spouse and begin a new chapter in your life.
+Ultimately you are not filing for divorce to take a final stand against your spouse or to cause them to pull their hair out due to frustration.
+You're filing for a divorce to move on from your spouse and begin a new chapter in your life.